An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-The commits to the default branch. \markerRaw~We try to clone every git project based on the URL provided in the OSS-Fuzz \texttt{project.yaml} under the key \texttt{main\_repo}.
-If the repository cannot be cloned we exclude it from our analysis, which is the case for non-git-based repositories and projects that specify a GitHub organization instead of a repository.
-In total, we gather commit data for \data[commitProjs][unclean] projects.
-We collect every commit to the project's default branch, including the number of added/removed lines per file, as provided by git.
+\circled{\normalfont 3} This contains the commits to the default branch. \markerRaw~We cloned every git project based on the URL provided in the OSS-Fuzz \texttt{project.yaml} under the key \texttt{main\_repo}.
+If the repository could not be cloned, we excluded it from our analysis, which is also the case for non-git-based repositories and projects that specify a GitHub organization instead of a repository.
+In total, we gathered commit data for \data[commitProjs][unclean] projects.
+We collected every commit to the project's default branch, including the number of added and removed lines per file, as provided by git.
 Some projects consist of multiple repositories that include dependencies and sometimes fuzzing-related code.
-Commits to these separate repositories are not included in the commit count of a project, as this would require analyzing the \texttt{Dockerfile} and differentiating between libraries and project code that happens to be in a separate repository. \markerCleaned~We remove all commits that happened before the project was added to OSS-Fuzz or are no longer part of OSS-Fuzz.
+Commits to these separate repositories are not included in the commit count of a project, as this would require analyzing the \texttt{Dockerfile} and differentiating between libraries and project code that happens to be in a separate repository. \markerCleaned~We removed all commits that happened before the project was added to OSS-Fuzz or after projects left OSS-Fuzz.

+Note that for our evaluation, we use the number of changed lines of a project as the project's code churn or to calculate a code churn-adjusted bug finding rate.
+When we speak of changed lines, we count the number of all added lines as provided by git, which includes additions as well as changed lines, in files with extensions that are C/\CPP related (\texttt{.c, .h, .cpp, .hpp, .cc, .hh, .cxx, .h++, .c++, .h++, .C}).

-\subsubsection{\circled{\normalfont 4} Harness Changes}
+\subsubsection{Harness Changes}

-Commits that are classified as a harness change. \markerRaw~We use heuristics based on the commits in OSS-Fuzz and the project's repository to classify the commits that introduce or update fuzzer harnesses.
-If the commit is part of OSS-Fuzz, we include all commits that change a file that is not the \texttt{project.yaml}, \texttt{Dockerfile} (or \texttt{Jenkins} file, which was used earlier) to avoid simple changes of metadata or dependency updates to count as a harness update.
+\circled{\normalfont 4} These include all commits that are classified as a harness change. \markerRaw~We used heuristics based on the commits in OSS-Fuzz and the project's repository to classify the commits that introduce or update fuzzer harnesses.
+If the commit was part of OSS-Fuzz, we included all commits that changed a file located in the corresponding project's folder.
+However, we excluded changes to the \texttt{project.yaml}, \texttt{Dockerfile} (or \texttt{Jenkins} file, which was used earlier) to avoid simple changes of metadata or dependency updates to count as a harness update.